Unicorn Wall Art Tutorial & Free Printable

 Unicorn wall art is SO popular right now – and I couldn’t be happier.

-As a self-confessed unicorn addict, the current trend for all things unicorn is something I couldn’t resist taking part in! 🙂
+As a self-confessed unicorn addict, the current trend for unicorn crafts is something I couldn’t resist taking part in! 🙂

 One of my favourite unicorn home decor ideas is creating wall art and box frames with the silhouette of a unicorn’s face.